saideep21/6ixplore-web1/README.md

 - @maureento8888 - UI/UX Designer, front-end developer
 - our two devs!
 Add on :)

+# RULES
+For copy (text) changes, add to [text.md](text.md) first!!!
+Always check or skim the [todo.txt] for TODOs - helps gain familiarity before getting your grabby hands on :D

 # Credits (and Inspiration)
 - @maureento8888